5 Best Garage Door Services Landing Page Examples (From 14 We Analyzed)

 A call button the size of the headline is not a UX error, it's the whole strategy

-Sonic, Garage Doors Specialist, and other local-service winners all feature a phone number rendered as large as or larger than the H1 in a contrasting color.
+Sonic, Garage Doors Specialist, Aaron Overhead, and other local-service winners all feature a phone number rendered as large as or larger than the H1 in a contrasting color.
 For emergency traffic, the phone number IS the conversion.
-Hiding it behind a 'Request Quote' form or a secondary nav item is how you lose ...
+Hiding it behind a 'Request Quote' form or a secondary nav item ...

 🎯